sebitse/validation-in-the-wild/README.md

 The experiment retains master seed `158`, deterministic split construction, fold-local preprocessing, content-addressed caches, a frozen blind-decision artifact, phase-order audits, and the original integrity gate.
 Run metadata and generated results are written beneath `outputs/` by default.
 GPU kernels may still vary when PyTorch can only warn about a nondeterministic operation, and results can depend on package versions, hardware, local checkpoint contents, or activation of the 4-bit fallback.

+## Compute resources

+All experiments were conducted in Kaggle Notebooks on a 64-bit Linux environment using an Intel Xeon processor at 2.00 GHz, 31.35 GiB of system memory, and a single NVIDIA Tesla T4 GPU with 14.56 GiB of GPU memory.

+The maximum allocated GPU memory observed during execution was 4.53 GiB.

 ## Original Kaggle run

 The notebook under `original/` is preserved as the original Kaggle artifact.
 The notebook under `notebooks/` is a cleaned and documented version intended for repository use.